wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUF3KP7YFAVZG
 Tags: listing, recent posts, taxonomy, post type, widget Requires at least: 3.2
-Tested up to: 4.0
+Tested up to: 4.0.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget that allow to list XX posts of any active post-type, filtering by any term of any active custom taxonomy, and display only title or thumbnail and excerpt too.
+Widget that lists XX posts of any active post-type, filtering by any term of any active custom taxonomy. display title, or thumb and excerpt too.

 == Description ==

 This plugin will make a new widget available in the Widgets Section, so you could easily add it in any widgetized area of your theme.

-With this widget you will be able to list pages or posts or any other post-type, filtering them by terms of categories, tags and any other active custom taxonomy. you can also choose to display only title, or to add thumbnails and excerpts!
+With this widget you will be able to *list pages or posts or any other post-type*, filtering them by *terms of categories, tags and any other active custom taxonomy*. you can also choose to display only title, or to add thumbnails and excerpts!

+**"This is the last listing widget plugin you'll ever need to download"**

 the main features of the widget are: